miikisalminen/FMIT-projekt-3/README.md

 #### Question 5 (Miika)

-What is the percentage of rides for each stop compared to the total for all stops?
+On average, how many passengers got on a bus from a stop?
+What is the standard deviation?